gilcel/seiscomp3/README.md

 brew install qt@4
 ```

-### Install MySQL 5.7 instead of current MySQL 8
+### Install MySQL 5.7 (instead of current MySQL 8)
 The latest Homebrew version installs MySQL8 by default, which seems to have some
-upgrade issues with Seiscomp3 InnoDB (this has been fixed recently)
+upgrade issues with Seiscomp3 InnoDB (but this has been fixed recently).

-We just install MySQL 5.7 instead:
+Just install MySQL 5.7 instead:

 ```
 brew install mysql@5.7